It’s very common for a nanny to transport your kids to and from school as well as to activities like the park, movies, or sports practice.

 There are some great apps out there that can help track this such as MileIQ.

 If you want to go above and beyond, consider providing regular car detailing for your nanny.
 As we all know, kids can make quite a mess when snacking/drinking in the car!
-If you offered this to your nanny, I guarantee they would really appreciate it.
+If you offered this to your nanny, we guarantee they would really appreciate it.

 Car detailing is one of those things that so many nannies talk about, and they want to ask but they’re not sure how to go about asking this.